 How long does it take for the student to compile the portfolio?
-The average is about five hours.
+The average is about four to five hours.

-What office administers it?
 The class that requires it.

 Who originates the submission requirements for portfolios?

 Faculty readers and evaluators, the Assessment Committee and the director of the portfolio assessment design, evaluate and publish the requests for specific portfolio items.